Simple-Robotics/code-analysis-tools/README.md

 # Realtime Sanitizer (RTSan)

-Allows to detect any non-deterministic behavior in a piece of code, like dynamic allocations, mutex locks, systems calls etc.
+Allows detection of any non-deterministic behavior in a piece of code, such as dynamic allocations, mutex locks, and system calls.
-It comes with `clang-20`, but with a bit of effort can be user in older versions and GCC with the standalone project (see ref below).
+It comes with `clang-20`, but with a bit of effort, it can be used with older versions and GCC using the standalone project (see ref below).
 Basically, all you need to do is add the function attribute `[[clang::nonblocking]]` in your function and compile with `-fsanitize=realtime`.

-The `Function Effect Analysis` is a sister project that can detect those in compile-time, where the sanitizers are runtime-only.
+The `Function Effect Analysis` is a sister project that can detect such effects at compile-time, whereas sanitizers are runtime-only.
 To get compile-time analysis, compile with `-Wfunction-effects`.

+## Basic exemple
 `a.cpp`
 ```c++
 void f() [[clang::nonblocking]] {